JiscSD/ai-tools-test-app/README.md

 **Testing app for json files from Jisc AI tools blog**

-To get started check your python version:
+To get started, check your Python version:

 	python3 --version

 Then set up a virtual environment using: